-Nikola Takov was born in Sofia and has been playing the violin since he was five years old as a student of Boyanka Shopova.
-After graduating from NMU "Lyubomir Pipkov", he began his higher education at NMA "Prof. Pancho Vladigerov” in the class of Professor Dora Ivanova.
-In the same year he was admitted with a full scholarship to Louisiana State University in the class of Professor Kevork Mardirosyan, where he received a Bachelor's Degree in Performing Arts in Violin.
-He continued his education at Boston University College of Fine Arts in the class of Professor Yuri Mazurkevich, where he completed a Master's Degree and received an Artist’s Diploma.
+Nikola Takov was born in Sofia, where he started playing the violin at the age of five, as a student of Boyanka Shopova.
+After graduating from the Lyubomir Pipkov National Music School, he continued his education at the Prof. Pancho Vladigerov National Music Academy in his native city, in the class of Professor Dora Ivanova.
+The same year, he was admitted with a full scholarship to Louisiana State University, in the class of Professor Kevork Mardirosyan, where he received a Bachelor's Degree in Performing Arts in Violin.
+He continued his education at the Boston University College of Fine Arts, in the class of Professor Yuri Mazurkevich, receiving a Master's degree and an Artist Diploma.

-Nikola Takov was a founding member of the Kalistos Chamber Orchestra (Boston) (2003), concertmaster of the Claflin Hill Symphony Orchestra, Massachusetts (2004-2009) and was a member and assistant concertmaster of the Boston Philharmonic, the Portland Symphony Orchestra, and the Rhode Island Philharmonic (2001-2009).
-Since 2010 he is a member of the prestigious Navarra Symphony Orchestra, Spain (Orquesta Sinfonica de Navarra Pablo Sarasate).
-He is a founding member and first violinist of the string quartet "Fluencias cuarteto" and the chamber ensemble "La cuerda de oro", actively concertizing in Spain and Europe.
+Nikola Takov was a founding member of the Kalistos Chamber Orchestra (Boston, 2003), concertmaster of the Claflin Hill Symphony Orchestra, Massachusetts (2004-2009), and a member and acting assistant concertmaster of the Boston Philharmonic Orchestra (2001-2003), the Portland Symphony Orchestra (2001-2009), and the Rhode Island Philharmonic (2001-2009).
+Since 2010, he is a member of the prestigious Orquesta Sinfónica de Navarra Pablo Sarasate in Spain.
+He is a founding member and first violinist of the Fluencias string quartet and La Cuerda de Oro chamber ensemble, actively concertizing in Spain and across Europe.